 Decorating & Design

-In this Distillery District condo in Toronto, designer Farah Altoumah wanted to give her clients a high fashion look.
-Megan wanted a midnight black kitchen, so Farah chose a matte black Neolith counter and inky cabinets to create a sexy, urban look.
-Get the full tour of this condo.
+In this Distillery District condo in Toronto, designer Farah Altoumah wanted to create a high fashion look.
+The client wanted a midnight black kitchen, so Farah chose a matte black Neolith counter and inky cabinets to create a sexy, urban look.

-Olivia Botrie designed this principal bedroom for her sister’s home, and color-drenched it in rich aubergine.
+Olivia Botrie designed this principal bedroom for her sister’s home, and colour-drenched it in rich aubergine.
 “We wanted the walls to bring a moment of drama,” says Olivia.

-“The design brief was to make it feel warm and cozy, despite the lack of natural light.
+“The design brief was to make it feel warm and cosy, despite the lack of natural light.
 It might seem counterintuitive but, often, when faced with a dark room, clients try to brighten it with wall-to-wall white, which can make it feel uninspired.
-We brought this home to life by embracing the darkness and going moody with deep, vibrant colors,” says designer Susannah Holmberg of this cozy carriage house.
+We brought this home to life by embracing the darkness and going moody with deep, vibrant colours,” says designer Susannah Holmberg of this cosy carriage house.
 The moody living room is a place for lounging on the sofa or playing a game of backgammon.

 This dining room by Colette van den Thillart is so atmospheric, combining a standout lacquered French blue ceiling, emerald velvet chairs and hand-painted Waves wallpaper from Gracie.

-In Victoria Webster’s home, the library or “monkey room” is Victoria’s favorite space.
+In Victoria Webster’s home, the library or “monkey room” is her favourite space.
 The glazed ceiling mimics gold tea paper, creating a luxe look, while dark millwork frames the monkey-themed wallpaper.

 In the West Coast retreat of hockey star Carey Price, the principal bedroom has a relaxing, cocooning effect with panelled walls stained a matte ebony and a wraparound headboard.